vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

 .
 .
 ```
 As described earlier, CAN messages with ID of 001 are the ones sent from the QEMU image.
-On the other hand, the ones with ID 002 have been sent back from the CanEchoDevice after increasing ID by `1` and applying a shift-left of data by one byte.
+On the other hand, the ones with ID 002 have been sent back from the sil-kit-demo-can-echo-device after increasing ID by `1` and applying a shift-left of data by one byte.

 ### Adding CANoe (16 SP3 or newer) as a participant
 It is possible to integrate CANoe (16 SP3 or newer) in the previously-elaborated setup and add it as a SIL Kit participant.
 The steps to do this are shown here [SocketCAN/README.md](../SocketCAN/README.md#adding-canoe-16-sp3-or-newer-as-a-participant).